Firenza/ExportImportSlackEmoji/README.md

 1. Copy the `Token` form data value into the `destinationSlackOrgToken` variable value in the script
 1. Run the script :)

-The script will not download emoji you have already downloaded and will not try upload emoje you have already uploaded so you can savely have this run on a schedule and not be unecessarily crushing the Slack API :)
+The script will not download emoji you have already downloaded and will not try upload emoji you have already uploaded so you can safely have this run on a schedule and not be unecessarily crushing the Slack API :)